Reuse of your work

 • Titles published for the commercial legal market

-• Reference works such as encyclopaedias, dictionaries or commentaries.
+• Reference works such as encyclopaedias, dictionaries or legal commentaries.

 We grant this permission free of charge, subject to the following conditions:

-• There is an embargo period of six months from our own publication date
+• There is an embargo period of twelve months from our own publication date for an open repository (no embargo for a closed repository)

-• The original submitted version is posted (i.e. before any editing by or on behalf of Edward Elgar Publishing.)
+• The original submitted version (the AAM) is posted (i.e. before any editing by or on behalf of Edward Elgar Publishing.)

-• Full acknowledgement is made to the final publication, including authors, editors and publisher.
+• Full acknowledgement is made to the published work, including authors, editors and publisher.

 This permission does not cover any part of the material that is attributed to another source from which you would have to obtain separate permission.

-If the material is downloadable, you must ensure that the following text is prominently displayed:
+If the material is downloadable, please add the following text to the manuscript before posting.

 This is a draft chapter/article.
 The final version is available in [insert book title] edited by [insert editor(s) or author(s)], published in 20xx, Edward Elgar Publishing Ltd